Free Crochet Pattern: Sugarwood Happy Sun

 CHEEKS

 Make the cheeks first so that you can sew them on before you close and stuff the sun.
-This makes it easy to sew on and to hide the ends.
+This makes it easier to sew them all on and to hide the pesky ends.

 Using the 2.25mm hook and salmon yarn: